Lasang3012/go-Fort-Smith-Bed-and-Breakfast/readme.md

 # Section 13: Connecting our Application to the Database

-# 108. Connecting search availablity to the make reservation page
+# 109. Cleaning up our make reservation page and testing everything